optimizca/appd_agents_inventory/README.md

 Here is an example on how to schedule the script using windows scheduler:
 [Windows Task Scheduler Instructions](Windows%20Task%20Scheduler.docx)

-#Step 4: Import the custom dashboard saved in this directory into your controller
+#Step 4: Import the custom dashboards saved in this directory into your controller
-CustomDashboard_Agents+Inventory_.json
+1. CustomDashboard_Agents+Inventory+v2_1.json
+2. CustomDashboard_Enterprise+Agents+Inventory.json

 #Query Using Analytics
 You can query the data in analytics.
 For example, you can get the DB agents using this query